Will Dispute Lawyers Sydney, NSW

 Can I make a claim if there is no Will?

 Yes.
-If the rigid rules of intestacy result in you receiving inadequate provision, an eligible person can still make a Family Provision Claim.
-PBL Law Group’s will dispute lawyers can advise you on your rights in an intestate estate.
+If the intestacy rules result in inadequate provision, an eligible person may still make a Family Provision Claim.

 How Our NSW Wills & Estate Lawyers Can Assist You